mgoellnitz/trackdown/README.md

 For how historical reasons I have projects with [Redmine][redmine] ticketing in use and with still relevant tickets.
-Some of them might even be a candidate to migrate to Trackdown for others it might be sufficient to get a current offline mirror when the repository is not available.
+Some of them might even be a candidate to migrate to TrackDown for others it might be sufficient to get a current offline mirror when the repository is not available.

-Trackdown should be capable of translating [Redmine][redmine] JSON exports of tickets to the special markdown format given here.
+TrackDown should be capable of translating [Redmine][redmine] JSON exports of tickets to the special markdown format given here.

 For the mirror scenario, certain limitations are acceptable,